Skip to main content

 Data tables you will receive

-• gold_<org_name>_avg_std — Contains raw and standardized data, aggregated in X-minute intervals (X-minute interval is a parameter of the Nexalis Agent).
-Includes minimum, maximum, count and average values.
+• nexalis_<org_name>_analog_Xminavg — Contains raw and standardized data, aggregated in X-minute intervals.
 Does not include discrete tags.

-• gold_<org_name>_hf_std — Contains raw and standardized high‑frequency data (per‑second).
+• nexalis_<org_name>_discrete — Contains raw and standardized high‑frequency data (per‑second).
 Includes discrete tags (e.g., booleans and enumerations for alarms and codes)

-gold means final, trusted outputs—business-ready tables designed for consumption in dashboards, analytics, downstream pipelines and AI workloads.
+These 2 tables provide a user-ready lakehouse layer: final, trusted tables designed for dashboards, analytics, downstream pipelines, and AI workloads.

 std means tables contain standardized columns for cross-vendor comparison and values are scaled to the data model units.
 Ask for the Nexalis reference data model for more details.

-Both tables contain raw and standardized device data, but differ in frequency, aggregation, and whether discrete tags (booleans, enumerations) are included.
+Both tables contain raw and standardized fields, but differ in frequency, aggregation and data type.